ldproxy/editor/README.md

 ### Features

-Currently the extension only has a single feature, the command `Create new entities`.
-It provides a graphical wizard to automatically generate provider and service configurations from data sources.
+- Command `Create new entities`: provides a graphical wizard to automatically generate provider and service configurations from data sources.
+- IntelliSense: shows available properties in YAML configuration files.
+- Syntax checks: detects unknown or deprecated properties in YAML configuration files.
+- Tooltips: shows documentation for properties in YAML configuration files.

 ## Outlook

-- `v1.0.0` IntelliSense support for YAML configuration files (autocompletion, syntax checks, documentation tooltips)
+- `v1.1.0` automatically generate and edit MapLibre styles
-- `v1.1.0` general availability of the extension for VS Code Desktop (macOS, Windows, Linux)
+- `v2.0.0` general availability of the extension for VS Code Desktop (macOS, Windows, Linux)

 ## Installation